Metaform/edc-protocols/specifications/transfer/transfer.process.binding.https.md

 2. All request and response messages must use the `application/json` media type.

-### 2.2 TransferProcessErrorMessage
+### 2.2 TransferErrorMessage

 In the event of a client request error, the connector must return an appropriate HTTP 4xxx client error code.
-If an error body is returned it must be a [TransferProcessErrorMessage](./message/transfer.process.error.message.json) with the following properties:
+If an error body is returned it must be a [TransferErrorMessage](./message/transfer.error.message.json) with the following properties:

 | Field             | Type          | Description                                                         |
 |-------------------|---------------|---------------------------------------------------------------------|